Aspherical manifolds, Mellin transformation and a question of Bobadilla-Koll\'{a}r

 Now, by Proposition \ref{prop_finite1}, each $\sP_i$ is a shifted local system, and hence $R{f}_*\Q_{X}\cong \bigoplus_{1\leq i\leq l} \sP_i[n_i]$ is locally constant. \end{proof}

 In the remainder of this section, we deal with the integral Bobadilla-Koll\'ar question for abelian varieties.

-\begin{lemma} Let $Y$ be an aspherical projective manifold of complex dimension $d$, and fix a field $\K$.
-Let $\sF$ be a locally constant complex with $\sM_*(\sF)=0$.
-Then $\sF=0$. \end{lemma} \begin{proof} Let $p: \widetilde{Y}\to Y$ be the universal covering map.
-Then $p^*\sF$ is also locally constant.
-By Proposition \ref{prop_constant}, the Verdier dual $\mathbb{D}(p^*\sF)$ is also locally constant.
-Since $\widetilde{Y}$ is contractible, Proposition \ref{prop_constant} yields isomorphisms
+\begin{lemma} Let $Y$ be an aspherical complex manifold of dimension $d$, and fix a field $\K$.
+Let $\sF$ be a locally constant $\K$-constructible complex with $\sM_!(\sF)=0$.
+Then $\sF=0$. \end{lemma} \begin{proof} The canonical filtration on $\sF$ induces a spectral sequence